cubeapm/docs/docs/configuration/alerting/7_alerting_jira.md

 ---
 sidebar_position: 7
-slug: /install/configure-cubeapm/connect-with-jira-for-alerting
+slug: /configure/alerting/connect-with-jira
 ---

-# Connect with Jira for alerting
+# Connect with Jira

 To enable sending alert notifications to Jira, you need to create an API token in Jira.
 The following steps guide you through the process: